JonasAlfredsson/docker-nginx-certbot/README.md

     ...
 }
 ```
-will have share the same certificate, but the certbot command will include all
+will share the same certificate, but the certbot command will include all
 listed domain variants.
 The limitation is that you should list all your
 listening servers that have the same primary domain in the same file.
 The
 certificate request from the above file will then become something like this: